What are you looking for in a STiMer?

 What is the best year for me to do STiM?

 Usually your third year in college.
-We also accept 2nd-year-students and seniors.
+We also accept 2nd-year-students and seniors on a case-by-case basis.
 We are looking for students who have an appropriate spiritual and emotional maturity to thrive in intense ministry environments.
 Student leadership experience with InterVarsity is highly recommended.

 We will consider graduating seniors, however, keep in mind part of the mission of STiM is to cultivate the value of mission in our IV campus fellowships.
 In your application, please let us know how you hope to influence your fellowship with your experience even after you graduate.